Accessibility Statement

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Grantham College and University Centre is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Grantham College is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons.

+- Images of text.
 We have tried to ensure that our website content does not include images of text, however some images may still include text content, for example within older News and Blog pages.
 This fails WCAG 2.1 1.4.5 (Images of Text).
-We are continuing to audit our content and aim to ensure our content does not include images of text by July 2021.
+We are continuing to audit our content and aim to ensure our content does not include images of text by September 2026.

 We have not identified anything that qualifies as disproportionate burden as of yet, but we are still evaluating our sit and may update this in future if we identify issues that would qualify as disproportionate burden.